-7. Plan termination - The Plan Sponsor believes the existence of the Plan is in the best interest of its employees and, although it has no intention of discontinuing it, the Plan Sponsor has the right under the Plan to terminate the Plan in whole or in part at any time for any reason.
-However, in the event of Plan termination, participants would become 100% vested in their employer contributions and the net value of the assets of the Plan shall be allocated among the participants and beneficiaries of the Plan in compliance with ERISA.

-- 8. Risks and uncertainties Investments are exposed to various risks, such as interest rate, market and credit risks.
+- 7. Plan termination The Plan Sponsor believes the existence of the Plan is in the best interest of its employees and, although it has no intention of discontinuing it, the Plan Sponsor has the right under the Plan to terminate the Plan in whole or in part at any time for any reason.
+However, in the event of Plan termination, participants would become 100% vested in their employer contributions and the net value of the assets of the Plan shall be allocated among the participants and beneficiaries of the Plan in compliance with ERISA. - 8.
+Risks and uncertainties Investments are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with these investments and the level of uncertainty related to changes in the value of these investments, it is at least reasonably possible that changes in the near term could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits and the Statements of Changes in Net Assets Available for Benefits. - 9.
-Stable value common collective trust The Plan invests in stable value wrap contracts through a stable value common collective trust, the Fidelity Managed Income Portfolio II Class 3 (MIP II).
-This investment option calculates its net asset value per unit as of the close of business of the New York Stock Exchange.
-Investments in wrap contracts are fair valued using a discounted cash flow model which considers recent fee bids as determined by recognized dealers, discount rate and the duration of the underlying portfolio of securities.
-Underlying debt securities for which quotations are readily available are valued at their most recent bid prices in the principal market in which securities are normally traded.
-MIP II consists of seven wrap contracts, which calls for the application of ASC 962-325 (Plan Accounting-Defined Contribution Pension Plans Investments Other) for valuation purposes.
-MIP II is classified as a common collective trust and is classified as an investment measured at net asset value since a market price is not available for this investment in an active market.
+Stable value common collective trust The Plan invests in a stable value common collective trust, the Fidelity Managed Income Portfolio II Class 3 (MIP II).
+MIP II is managed by the Trustee and invests in assets (typically fixed-income securities or bond funds and may include derivative instruments such as futures contracts and swap agreements), enters into "wrap" contracts issued by third parties, and invests in cash equivalents represented by shares in money market funds.
+The Plan's investment in MIP II is presented at the net asset value of units of a bank collective trust.
+The net asset value, as provided by the Trustee, is based on the fair value of the underlying investments held by MIP II less its liabilities.